How Customer Behavior is Shaping eCommerce and What to Expect in the Years to Come

 As the world moved virtual over the past couple of years, consumers have used this to shop.
 People are constantly looking for new trends and products.
 Social media has enticed consumers to always be shopping.
 As they scroll through their feeds, they are constantly looking for new products to purchase.
 In most cases, they don’t have a clear goal — causing the rise of passive shopping.
 For these consumers, they want to see themselves in the brand’s message when advertising is presented to them.

 If they actively search for your brand and visit your website, it’s good to think about what might cause a consumer to continue through your site.
-Beyond inclusive advertising, the use of heat maps can help you find the areas of your site that seem the most important to your customers.
+Beyond inclusive advertising, the use of heatmaps can help you find the areas of your site that seem the most important to your customers.

 The rise of monthly subscriptions